 - Have a healthy diet and regular exercise.
 No food can prevent cancer, but some might be able to reduce your risk.
 Good nutrition keeps your body strong and healthy.
 Similarly, exercise helps to strengthen your immune system.

 Remember: If you suspect that you are experiencing signs of lung cancer, consult a doctor as soon as possible.
-With Homage, you can consult a doctor online within minutes via our app.

 Lung Cancer Support Groups in Singapore

 In case you or your loved one is diagnosed with lung cancer, know that there are several support groups you can get in touch with, including:

 - Address: 9 Bishan Place #06-05, Junction 8 Office Tower, Singapore 579837

 - Address: 52 Jurong Gateway Road #08-04, JEM Office Tower, Singapore 608550

 Note: The Singapore Cancer Society has a specific program for lung cancer patients.
 Meetings are held every 3rd Thursday of the month from 3:30 PM to 5:30 PM at the Singapore Cancer Society Rehabilitation Centre.

 If you wish to receive expert and personalised care without leaving the comfort of your home, consider engaging Homage’s cancer care services.
 We will match you with a trained healthcare professional who can attend to your needs as necessary or round-the-clock, depending on your needs and preferences.

 - Cancer support groups. (n.d.).
 HealthHub.
 Retrieved April 18, 2021, from https://www.healthhub.sg/a-z/support-groups-and-others/5/support_cancer_patients